bellaliu2023/The-Physics-Grid/software.md

 - [Gravity](#gravity)

 ### Kinematics

+- [AC Engine Calculator](https://sourceforge.net/projects/ac-engine-calculator/) - Engine Calculator is intended to solve 3 simple calculations: detect the frequency (Hertz), rotations per minute (RPM) and the number of poles of an alternated current motor.
+One of those may be found with the two others.

 - [CAMPARI](https://campari.sourceforge.net/) - CAMPARI is a joint package for performing and analyzing molecular simulations, in particular of systems of biological relevance.
 It focuses on a wide availability of algorithms for (advanced) sampling and is capable of combining Monte Carlo and molecular dynamics in seamless fashion.
 CAMPARI offers the user a very high level of control over all implemented features.